sharonkyhon/sharonkyhon.github.io/index.md

 # About me

 Hi!
 I’m **Sharon Hon**, a third year undergraduate student reading Physics at the University of Oxford.
-I am currently interning at Westlake University, China, studying fine-grained epidemiology.
+I am currently interning at Westlake University, China, studying fine-grained epidemiology with the aid of network theory.

 Outside of academics, I enjoy painting, learning the guitar and reading.
 I also enjoy playing squash and table tennis.